MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SvcParamKeys, either by their registered name or in the unknown-key format ({{presentation}}).
 Keys MAY appear in any order, but MUST NOT appear more than once.
 Any listed keys MUST also appear in the SvcParams.

-To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.
+To construct the value list, apply the value list decoding algorithm ({{value-list}}) to the SvcParamValue.
+To enable simpler parsing, this SvcParamValue MUST NOT contain escape sequences.

 For example, the following is a valid list of SvcParams: